jscottsmith/react-scroll-parallax/README.md

 # React Scroll Parallax

-Provides a React component and single global passive scroll listener to add **vertical** scrolling based offsets to elements based on their position in the viewport.
+Provides a React component and single passive scroll listener to add **vertical** scrolling based offsets to elements based on their position in the viewport.
 Works with universal (server-side rendered) React apps.

 [View on NPM](https://www.npmjs.com/package/react-scroll-parallax)